 Protocol transaction fees

-eeteel revenue pool
+eeteel distribution pool

 Why it matters